 In 1991 I joined up with Kirk Killer, Tim Killer, Jimmy Sheehan.
 We chose to write own own music rather than do covers.
 In about a years time we were ready to record.
 We ended up recording at Dizzyland Studios in Dover N.H with Hank Dekcon then guitar player and frontman for Nevada Beach / Rosie.
 His studio is the best studio that Ive recorded at.
 We did play out here and there but in the end, Jimmy left to pursue other interests, and that was the end of Tantrum.

 1992: CJ Walo Project

-A friend CJ Walo was doing a recording at Dizzyland and needed a guitar player and I was glad to help out.
-I first meet CJ when I was 18.
-He was playing guitar with this bass player who was phenom at playing almost anything.
-Anywho at this recording, CJ wanted me to put lead and rythme tracks on 4 songs which I had done all my homework on so I was prepared but as it turned out it was a big jam session with several musicians there to put parts down.
+A friend CJ Walo was doing a recording at Dizzyland Studios.
+At this recording, CJ wanted me to put lead and rythme tracks on 4 songs.
+As it turned out it was a big jam session with several musicians there to put parts down.
 It was fun as hell :-) I even got to put some tracks down with Hank Dekkon of Rosie and Nevada Beach where we throw guitar solo stuff back and forth on "brothal".
 Hank is a very smooth and talented player.

 1993-1996: Hostile Witness